Polymer/old-docs-site/app/2.0/docs/devguide/style-shadow-dom.md

 ## Style your elements

 Polymer supports DOM templating and the shadow DOM API.
-When you provide a DOM template for your cusotm element, Polymer then copies in the contents of the template you provided for your element.
+When you provide a DOM template for your custom element, Polymer then copies in the contents of the template you provided for your element.

 Here's an example: